Opel to cut development costs of model updates

-PARIS (Reuters) - General Motor’s (GM.N) European brand Opel is looking to cut development costs of model updates by increasingly relying on established platforms, the company’s chief executive said on Thursday.
+PARIS, Oct 2 (Reuters) - General Motor’s European brand Opel is looking to cut development costs of model updates by increasingly relying on established platforms, the company’s chief executive said on Thursday.

 “We cannot develop everything from scratch all the time,” General Motors executive vice president and Opel chief executive Karl-Thomas Neumann told journalists at the Paris auto show.